DigitalState/camunda-worker-vertx/README.md

 # Camunda Worker (Vertx)

-A [CamundaBPM](http://camunda.org) external task worker that offers polyglot event-driven workers.
+A [CamundaBPM](http://camunda.org) external task worker that offers polyglot event-driven workers with features such as: Auto-Fail-Over, High Availability, Clustering, Multiple Threads and Multi-Core Support, Polyglot language support for: Javascript(with NPM package support), Java, Groovy, Ruby, Scala, Kotlin, and Ceylon.

 The worker is based on Vert.x ([vertx.io](http://vertx.io)) and is being bootstrapped with Nashorn/Javascript (other bootstrap languages can be used if you choose).